dee-see/dee-see.github.io/index.md

 layout: home
 ---

 Hello!
-My name is Dominic (usually dee-see online) and I'm a developper trying to turn into a hacker.
-I created this quickly to post challenge writeups.
-I'll eventually blog about hacking!
+My name is Dominic (usually dee-see online) and I'm a hacker/developper.
+I created this quickly to post challenge writeups and occasional hacking blogs!